Near-Optimal Privacy-Preserving Learning for Max-Min Fair Multi-Agent Bandits: Learning a max-min optimal allocation

 \subsection{Agent's ordering}

-We would like to determine an agreed order of the agents in order to simplify the analysis of the protocol.
-Therefore, we assume that the arms are ordered according to some random order, known to the players.
-This is not a limiting assumption, since the arms are entities that can have a fixed identifier.
-Using this assumption, we can use the collision mechanism on the arms to randomly order the agents.
-Moreover, each agent only knows her own place in the order.\footnote{We can replace the pre-ordering phase with random access, but this will complicate the analysis of the subsequent phases}
+As a first step, we would like to determine an agreed order of the agents in order to simplify the analysis of the protocol.
+Therefore, we assume that arms are ordered according to some random order, known to the players.
+This is not a limiting assumption, since the arms are entities that can have a fixed identifier, which allows the agents to select specific arms.
+Using this assumption, we can use the collision mechanism on the arms to order the agents randomly.
+Moreover, each agent only knows her own rank.
+We can replace the pre-ordering phase with random access, but this will complicate the analysis of the subsequent phases, without any significant gain.
+As we will show below, this step has a low constant regret of the order $O\left(N\log N \right)$.
+Ordering agents is a standard symmetry-breaking task in distributed computation, closely related to randomized leader election \cite{Ramanathan2007RandomizedLeaderElection}.
+In our collision model, we use the same symmetry-breaking principle to assign agents distinct temporary ranks rather than to elect a single coordinator.
+The ordering phase consists of repeated ordering blocks of length \(O(N\log N)\), followed by a collision-based termination check.
+A standard coupon-collector argument shows that the bottleneck case, in which only one agent remains unassigned, terminates within \(4N\log_2 N\) trials with probability at least \(1-N^{-4/\ln 2}\) (See Appendix~\ref{app:agent_ordering}).